abryant10/Todo-List/README.md

 // to do next
     //make change date work
-    //make sory by date in list view work.
     // re-style prior buttons and delete buttons on card

 // -list creation tab